 Central place theory developed by Walter Christaller.
 A theory that divide the size of market places as a hierarchy and investigate the gravity that force people to buy or receive a service from any market places.
 The ranks of hierarchy from the smallest to the biggest are Hamlet, Village, Town, City and Regional Capital.
 Each rank of place has their own range of goods as upper limit and lower limit.
 The upper limit related to the gravity from each factor that can motivated people from faraway place come to buy or receive a service from this place.
-The lower limit related to gravity from each factor that can motivated people in the area come to buy or receive a service a service a service as the business stay in stable situation [6].
+The lower limit related to gravity from each factor that can motivated people in the area come to buy or receive a service a service a service as a service as a service as a service as the business stay in stable situation [6].